pic

 Introduction

 This section will focus on Julia's native multithreading mechanisms, a topic that will span several sections.
 Our primary goal here is to demonstrate how to write multithreaded code, rather than exploring how and when to apply the technique.
 We've deliberately structured our explanation in this way to smooth subsequent discussions.

-However, a crucial caveat at this point remains necessary: while multithreading can offer significant performance advantages, it's not applicable in all scenarios.
+While multithreading can offer significant performance advantages, it's not applicable in all scenarios.
 In particular, multithreading demands extreme caution in handling dependencies between operations, as mismanagement can lead to silent catastrophic bugs.
-We'll defer the topic of unsafe-thread operations for now, as identifying them presupposes a basic understanding of parallelism techniques.
+This is why, after grasping a basic understanding of parallelism techniques, we'll devote an entire section on unsafe-thread operations.

 Enabling Multithreading